warunatrivet/uwazi_test/Import-thesauri-from-CSV.md

 Go to "Account settings", then "Thesauri", the click the "Add thesaurus" button at the bottom of the page.
 Give the thesaurus a name and click the import button.

+To see the newly imported thesauri, go to "Account settings", then "Translations".
+Select the thesauri you imported which will then display for all the languages imported.

 ## HURIDOCS micro-thesauri

 HURIDOCS has developed 48 micro-thesauri for the documentation of human rights violations.
 They are available in several languages as CSV files, see https://www.huridocs.org/resource/micro-thesauri/.